Financial-Times/dotcom-page-kit/packages/anvil-plugin-esnext/readme.md

 ### `targets`

 A [Browserslist] compatible query describing the targets for your project.
-Defaults to `"> 1%, ie 11, bb 10"`.
+Defaults to `"> 1%, ie 11, bb 10, ff ESR"`.

 [Browserslist]: https://browserl.ist/